What is ADU and Why It’s the best investment you should consider?

-Having read all of the ADU California requirements and technical details, you may be discouraged.
+Having read all of the California requirements and technical details, you may be discouraged.
 However, while construction seems like an arduous task, it is in reality simply a series of steps leading to a great list of benefits.

 - Ability to rent and generate a monthly income – Renting out ADUs can be a great benefit in terms of generating additional income to pay mortgage payments or for long term saving.
-According to a UC Berkeley study of ADUs, a sustainably designed ADU built from scratch can cost as little as $100k in initial fees and generate as much as $1,200 per month if rented out while keeping utility payments at a bare minimum.
+According to a UC Berkeley study of ADUs, a sustainably design built from scratch can cost as little as $100k in initial fees and generate as much as $1,200 per month if rented out while keeping utility payments at a bare minimum.

-- Quickly offset the cost of building – Most ADUs recover building costs within 3-5 years, making them ideal financial assets.
+- Quickly offset the cost of building – Most recover building costs within 3-5 years, making them ideal financial assets.

-- Increase property value – A survey titled Understanding and Appraising Properties with Accessory Dwelling Units concluded that ADUs generally contribute about 25-34% of a property’s assessed value and increase resale value by an average of 51%.
+- Increase property value – A survey titled Understanding and Appraising Properties with Accessory Dwelling Units concluded that they generally contribute about 25-34% of a property’s assessed value and increase resale value by an average of 51%.

 - 616 sq. ft.